jameslu255/spaceshooter/ProjectDocument.md

 ## Game Feel - Eric Lee
 ### Ship Movement
-I adjusted the mass and drag values of the spaceship's Rigidbody as well as the amount of force applied to make moving the spaceship feel better.
-I tried to follow a tip from the "Why Does Celeste Feel So Good to Play? | Game Maker's Toolkit" video and make the spaceship fun and nice to move around even when there are no asteroids or other obstacles.
-Furthermore, I played around with the spaceship's ADSR envelope.
-As a heavy spaceship carrying and delivering a payload, it should not feel super snappy, but it should be responsive enough to dodge hazards as they come.
-The game does this by having an AR envelope instead of an ADSR envelope:
+I followed a tip from the "Why Does Celeste Feel So Good to Play? | Game Maker's Toolkit" video and tried to make the spaceship fun to move around even when there were no asteroids or other obstacles.
+To do this, I adjusted the mass and drag values of the spaceship as well as the amount of applied force.
+Additionally, I played around with the spaceship's ADSR envelope.
+As a heavy spaceship carrying and delivering a payload, I wanted it to not feel super snappy, but still be responsive enough to dodge hazards.
+With that in mind, I chose to use an AR envelope instead of an ADSR envelope:

 1. Medium acceleration and no speed cap
    This allows the ship to move across the screen quickly, but it doesn't allow